SamiurRahmanMukul/VS-Code-Settings-And-Extension/3-NODE-ENVIRONMENT-SETUPS/README.md

 ### Settings

-Go to your Visual Stuido Code `settings.json` file and add the below settings there:
+Go to your Visual Studio Code `settings.json` file and add the below settings there:

 ```json